Fire services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

 Australia doesn't have an embassy or consulate in Syria.
-The ability of the Australian Government to provide consular help in Syria is extremely limited.
+The ability of the Australian Government to provide consular help is severely limited.

 8, Rue Ibrahim Hanano,